nanameru/Next.js-Docs-MCP/README.md

 ### Publishing to npm

-1. Update the package name in `package.json` to your scope
+1. Update the package name in `package.json` to your scope (e.g., @nanameru/nextjs-docs-mcp)
 2. Build the project: `npm run build`
 3. Publish: `npm publish`